Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 ### Platform Landing Zone Configuration File

-This is a `tfvars` file in HCL format that determines which resources are deployed and what type of hub networking connectivity is deployed.
+This is the `tfvars` file in HCL format that determines which resources are deployed and what type of hub networking connectivity is deployed.

-This file is validated by the accelerator and then directly copied to your repository, so it retains the ordering, comments, etc.
+This file is validated by the accelerator and then directly copied to your repository, so it retains the ordering, comments, etc. You will see the file is renamed to `*.auto.tfvars`, so that it is automatically picked up by Terraform.

 We provide examples of this file for each scenario.
 These can be found in the [scenarios](#scenarios) documentation.